COI Disclosure Requirements

 New or changed significant financial interest disclosure

 Who: Investigator on a PHS or NSF compliant study or research personnel on an IRB protocol

-How: The Disclosing Individual will email email@example.com to notify the COI Team of the new significant/disclosable financial interest for instructions
+How: The Disclosing Individual should email email@example.com to notify the COI Team of the new significant/disclosable financial interest for instructions.

 Related Publications, Presentations, and IRB Consents